Skip to content

 Wat Xieng Thong

-Built between 1559 to 1560 by King Setthathirath, Wat Xieng Thong is one of the most important ones in Laos.
+Built between 1559 and 1560 by King Setthathirath, Wat Xieng Thong is one of the most important ones in Laos.

-After visiting so many temples you might probably want to rest a bit in your hotel or in one of the many coffee shops along the Mekong River.
-It’s also a good idea to avoid the hottest time of the day.
+After visiting many temples, you might want to rest in your hotel or one of the many coffee shops along the Mekong River.
+Avoiding the hottest time of the day is also a good idea.

-When the temperatures start to cool down a bit you might want to keep exploring some of the back alleys of Luang Prabang and then slowly head to Phousi Hill
+When the temperatures cool down, you might want to keep exploring some of the back alleys of Luang Prabang and then slowly head to Phousi Hill.

 Hike Phousi Hill or Mount Phu Si

-You’ll see Mount Phu Si standing tall and overlooking the old town as you as you arrive in Luang Prabang.
+As you arrive in Luang Prabang, you’ll see Mount Phu Si standing tall and overlooking the old town.
 It rises 100m from the peninsula where the Mekong and Nam Khan rivers converge.
-Considered the heart of the city both spiritually and geographically, this UNESCO-protected site is steeped in ancient legend.
-It is said that a powerful aga, a deity in Buddhist and Hindu belief with a part-human, part-serpent form, once called the mountain home.
+Considered the city’s heart spiritually and geographically, this UNESCO-protected site is steeped in ancient legend.
+It is said that a powerful aga, a deity in Buddhist and Hindu belief with a part-human, part-serpent form, was once called the mountain home.

 At the peak of Mount Phousi, you can enjoy a panoramic 360-degree view of Luang Prabang and the tranquil valley below.
-Also, in this case, you’ll have to pay a small fee.
+Also, you’ll have to pay a small fee in this case.

 Luang Prabang Night Market